DecisionsDev/decision-assistant-hub/examples/finance/personal_loan/txc_loan_approval_prompts.md

 | 11 | An applicant meets all requirements except they request a $4,000 loan.
 What does the policy state? | Denied | Loan amount must be at least $5,000; no exception given. |
 | 12 | An applicant is 70 years old, earns $60,000/year, has a credit score of 650, DTI 39%, and requests $20,000.
 All documents are complete.
 Should they be approved? | Approved | No upper age limit stated; meets all other requirements. |
 | 13 | An applicant is 50 years old, earns $120,000/year, has a credit score of 750, DTI 65%, owns their home, and requests $30,000.
 Should they be approved? | Denied | Even with homeowner exception, DTI must be ≤ 62%; applicant exceeds this. |

+Hi, I'd like to get a loan.
+Here are some information: my income is $40,000 a year, I'm a US citizen, my credit score is 600 and I have $1000 of debt per month.
+I have stable employment and I'd like to borrow $10,000.
+Hi, I'd like to get a loan.
+Here are some information: my income is $40,000 a year, I'm a US citizen, my credit score is 600 and I have $2000 of debt per month.
+I have stable employment and I'd like to borrow $10,000.
+Hi, I'd like to get a loan.
+Here are some information: my income is $40,000 a year, I'm a US citizen, my credit score is 600 and I have $2000 of debt per month.
+I have stable employment, I own my house and I'd like to borrow $10,000.